CoboGlobal/cobo-waas2-java-sdk/docs/PaymentApi.md

 | **4XX** | Bad request.
 Your request contains malformed syntax or invalid parameters. |  -  |
 | **5XX** | Internal server error. |  -  |

-<a id="listTopUpPayers"></a>
+<a id="listSubscriptionActions"></a>
-# **listTopUpPayers**
+# **listSubscriptionActions**
-> ListTopUpPayers200Response listTopUpPayers(merchantId, limit, before, after, payerId)
+> ListSubscriptionActions200Response listSubscriptionActions(limit, before, after, planId, merchantId, subscriptionId, requestId, actionType)

-List payers
+List subscription actions

-This operation retrieves the information of all payers under a merchant.
-You can filter the result by the payer ID.
+This operation retrieves the information of subscription actions.
+You can filter the result by plan id.

 ### Example
 ```java